Martchus/syncthingtray/README.md

   WindowsArguments = darkmode=1
   ```

+When using Syncthing Tray 1.3.x or older, you need to restart Syncthing Tray for
-After changing these settings, restart Syncthing Tray.
-It is not sufficient to
+these changes to have any effect.
+It is not sufficient to close the last window;
-close the last Windows; the process needs to be restarted.
+the process needs to be restarted.

 Note that one can alternatively also enable Windows' "High contrast" setting which
 seems to bring back the traditional theming/coloring (which has normally been